olunov/enhanced_button_link/README.txt

    edit] > Manage display.
 4. Select the 'Enhanced Button Link' as formatter for the Link field.
 Save changes.
+5. Navigate to Administration > Content authoring > Enhanced Button Link Settings to manage manage available button styles (types) and .
-5. Now it is possible to manage link options to render it as a Bootstrap button.
+6. Now it is possible to manage link options to render it as a Bootstrap button.

 Author/Maintainers
 ------------------